-Poke holes all over the chicken with a fork, and put in a medium bowl.
-Rub 3/4 teaspoon salt and the cumin into the chicken.
-Add 1/4 cup of the sour cream and half the lime zest and juice, and mix until the chicken is coated.
+Prick the chicken all over with a fork and put in a medium bowl.
+Rub the cumin and 3/4 teaspoon salt into the chicken.
+Add 1/4 cup of the sour cream and half the lime zest and juice and mix until the chicken is coated.
 Let sit at room temperature for 15 minutes.

-Transfer the chicken to the baking sheet, and broil until browned in spots and cooked through, 4 to 5 minutes per side.
+Transfer the chicken to the baking sheet and broil, turning once, until browned in spots and cooked through, 4 to 5 minutes per side.
 Let cool for a few minutes.
 Cut it into small bite-size pieces.
-Add the chicken and 1/2 the scallions to the bowl with the poblanos, and toss to combine.
+Add the chicken and half of the scallions to the bowl with the poblanos and toss to combine.
 Combine the cheese and garlic in a small bowl.

-Lay out 4 of the tortillas.
-Top each with 1/4 cup of the cheese mixture, 1/4 of the chicken-poblano mixture, then 1/4 cup more of the cheese mixture.
-Top each with 1 of the remaining 4 tortillas, and press lightly.
+Top 4 tortillas with 1/4 cup of the cheese mixture, one-quarter of the chicken-poblano mixture then 1/4 cup more cheese mixture.
+Top each with 1 of the remaining 4 tortillas and press lightly.

 Heat 1 tablespoon of the oil in a large nonstick skillet over medium heat.
-Add 1 quesadilla to the skillet and cook until it is golden and the cheese is melted, 2 to 3 minutes per side.
+Add 1 quesadilla to the skillet and cook, turning once, until it is golden and the cheese is melted, 2 to 3 minutes per side.
 Transfer to a baking sheet or large plate and repeat with the remaining oil and quesadillas.
-Cut each into quarters, and dollop with some of the avocado cream, salsa and remaining scallions.
+Cut each quesadilla into quarters and sprinkle with the remaining scallions.
+Serve with a dollop of the avocado cream, lime wedges and salsa on the side.

 Tools You May Need